 Look at your local consignment or thrift store before hitting the mall.

 Buy recycled.
 Many local retailers create one-of-a-kind products from recycled goods.
-Start with our local recycled retailers: Alchemy Goods, InterConnection, RE Store and NuBe Green.
+Start with our local recycled retailers: Alchemy Goods, InterConnection, Ballard ReUse and NuBe Green.

 Personalize environmentally-friendly gifts with homemade food and products.
 Many recipes are online for bath products, baked goods, and canned gifts.